 You can value a brokerage using these 3 approaches:

 - Market – based on comparison to similar real estate business sales.

 - Income – factoring in the real estate agency earnings prospects and risk.

 - Asset – by accounting for the values of the real estate agency assets and liabilities.

-Business selling price and market value
+Brokerage selling price and market value

-Your business valuation number does not necessarily equate to the business selling price.
+Your valuation number does not necessarily equate to the business selling price.
 When offering a real estate business for sale, both price and terms affect the “cash value” of the deal.